Founder & Managing Partner - Washington, DC

 Nicholas R. Baldick is the Managing Partner of Hilltop Public Solutions, focusing his efforts managing large-scale issue, coalition and organizing campaigns.
-With over two decades of experience in the political arena, Baldick now brings his nationally recognized expertise and reputation to current business and political concerns.
+With over two decades of experience in the political arena, Baldick brings his nationally recognized expertise and reputation to current business and public affairs concerns.

 As a public affairs strategist, Baldick has successfully managed numerous campaigns on behalf of a number of Fortune 100 companies.
 These efforts have included nationwide campaigns on behalf of the nation’s largest financial services firm, the world’s largest private healthcare provider and one of the world’s largest airlines.
 In 2010, Baldick managed the largest, most expensive issue campaign in history, when he helped a group of health care stakeholders build support for the passage of health care reform.
 This effort involved a team of twenty consultants and campaigns in over 20 states.